GUIDE 2025

 1. What are referencing and citations?

-Knowing the difference between citations and references is essential for any medical and scientific writer.
+Understanding the difference between citations and references is essential for medical and scientific writers.

 2. What formatting and referencing styles have you used most frequently?